LajosCseppento/koala-toolkit-lightroom/README.md

 Plugins can only import photos into one by one, which is slow.
 The other option would be to trigger LRC to open the import dialog or re-run a previous import, but this would import `*_display.jpg` files (which are exported previews used by other applications such as Mylio).

-However, when also building smart previews on my computer it took the same time as the standard import dialog (but note that Smart Import blocks your UI, so you cannot organise and edit while importing).
+However, when building smart previews during the import on my computer it took the same time as the standard import dialog (but note that Smart Import blocks your UI, so you cannot organise and edit while importing).

 Plugins also cannot remove photos from the catalog.